 Net Advocacy Rating

-The correlation between NAR and sales over time was consistently high, and though correlation and causation aren’t the same thing, it was a strong sign that engaging HCPs with a relevant B2B CRM program helped drive sales.
+Though correlation doesn’t imply causation, it was still a strong sign that engaging HCPs with a relevant B2B CRM program had a connection to driving sales.

-The B2B CRM program helped those HCPs become better informed about the category and about Sustenagen.
-With an integrated series of activities, it drove recommendations, and built valuable on-going relationships.
+The B2B CRM program helped those HCPs engage with Sustenagen.
+They became better informed about the category and brand, and were more likely to recommend it.

 Conclusion - Get the most out of B2B CRM programs

-In our example, we showed how a B2B CRM program isn’t a stand-alone activity, but links together different marketing activities targeting customers at different parts of the brand choice funnel.
+Our example in this article showed how a B2B CRM program isn’t a stand-alone activity.
+It links together different activities targeting customers at different parts of the funnel.

 Advertising drives customers to your B2B CRM website.
-Then, you use the website to sign them up and contact them regularly through newsletters, emails and events.
+Your website signs them up and you contact them regularly with newsletters, emails and events.
 This gives you a “relationship” to “manage” with the “customer”.
 They’re happy to hear from you, and to interact with your sales team.